 I’ve been missing Ceci, and while I always had plans to share her Tiramisu recipe she gave to us while we were in Italy, the way I wanted to do it was going to be much different.

 But does it even matter?
-Will it even matter if there are no beautiful images of Tiramisu here?
+Will it even matter if there are no beautiful images of the classic Italian dessert here?

 Click HERE to save this post for later.

-Before Italy, I had never mad a Tiramisu.
-The reason is that each time I had one while at a restaurant I didn’t care much for it.
+Before Italy, I had never made a Tiramisu.
+Though it’s one of the most popular desserts in the Italian restaurant, each time I had one while at a restaurant in the United States I didn’t care much for it.

 Tiramisu: Not Gluten Free